 This is a well-known name in financial circles and this site brings business forecasts and personal finance advice from across the entire media spectrum.
 There are lots of archives of relevant content.
 It does have some subscription-only stuff – but still worth a visit.

 This is a Wall Street-based financial website which has a mix of free and premium services for financial updates.
 The usual stuff helps to be up to date market trends but does have timely investment advice from guys like financial journalist Jim Cramer.

-Seeking Alpha is probably more like a financial news aggregator which is packaged as a blog.
+Seeking Alpha is probably more like a financial news aggregator that is packaged as a blog.
 It sifts through the top market blogs, money managers, financial experts, and investment newsletters to bring nearly 250 articles daily.
 The site says that it’s the only free, online source for over 1,500 public companies’ quarterly earnings call transcripts, including the S&P 500.
 The site has an interesting section called Long & Short Ideas where you get tips on long-term stocks and those that are falling.

 This financial website is not all about investment news, rather it’s about knowledge.
-It’s a financial glossary and has a database of 8000 terms which are constantly being updated.
+It’s a financial glossary and has a database of 8000 terms that are constantly being updated.
 So if you want to know the meaning of an investment term, this is the site that will do it for you.
 In between, you can also catch up with other finance-related articles which are also worth the visit.

 This is a very famous name in the finance world.
 Their site packs news on business, technology, stock markets, personal finance, and lifestyle with bytes of advice, tools, and investing tips.
-Lot’s of goodies to see.
+Lots of goodies to see.